Eight Consciousnesses: Tathagata-garbha thought

 According to the Laṅkāvatārasūtra and the schools of Chan and Zen Buddhism, the ālāyavijñāna is identical with the tathāgatagarbha (Note: The womb or matrix of the Thus-come-one, the Buddha), and is fundamentally pure.

 The equation of ālāyavijñāna and tathāgatagarbha was contested.
 It was seen as "something akin to the Hindu notions of ātman (permanent, invariant self) and ' (primordial substrative nature from which all mental, emotional and physical things evolve)."
-According to Lusthaus, the critique led by the end of the eighth century to the rise of the logico-epistemic tradition of Yogācāra and a hybrid school combining Tathāgatagarbha thought with basic Yogācāra doctrines:
+According to Dan Lusthaus, the critique led by the end of the eighth century to the rise of the logico-epistemic tradition of Yogācāra and a hybrid school combining Tathāgatagarbha thought with basic Yogācāra doctrines:

 The logico-epistemological wing in part sidestepped the critique by using the term citta-santāna, "mind-stream", instead of ālaya-vijñāna, for what amounted to roughly the same idea.
 It was easier to deny that a "stream" represented a reified self.
 On the other hand, the Tathāgatagarbha hybrid school was no stranger to the charge of smuggling notions of selfhood into its doctrines, since, for example, it explicitly defined the tathāgatagarbha as "permanent, pleasurable, self, and pure (nitya, sukha, ātman, śuddha)".
 Many Tathāgatagarbha texts, in fact, argue for the acceptance of selfhood (ātman) as a sign of higher accomplishment.
 The hybrid school attempted to conflate tathāgatagarbha with the ālaya-vijñāna.